June 9-11, 2023

 I don't have a vehicle pass and will be tent camping.
 Can I drive my stuff up, drop it off and drive back down the hill?

 No, due to controlled one-way traffic, only vehicles with a vehicle pass will be allowed to enter the Reservoir Hill festival grounds.
-We will run a free camping shuttle Friday, June 4 from 3:00 PM to 8:00 PM.
-The shuttle will meet you at your car in the parking lot across from the Community Center on Hot Springs Blvd., then take you and all your camping gear up to Reservoir Hill's Vehicle-Free camping area.
+We will run a free camping shuttle Friday, June 9 from 3:00 PM to 8:00 PM.
+The shuttle will meet you at your car in the parking lot on Hot Springs Blvd., then take you and all your camping gear up to Reservoir Hill's Vehicle-Free camping area.
 Everyone using the camping shuttle must have a 3-Day Festival & Camping ticket.

 What if I can't arrive during those times?